 Delaware County Community College operates as an official Pennsylvania GED Testing Center for residents in Delaware and Chester Counties.
-The GED testing consists of five separate tests: Language Arts Writing, Mathematics, Science, Social Studies and Reading.
+The GED testing consists of five separate tests: Language Arts Reading and Writing; Mathematics, Science and Social Studies.
 Candidates who successfully pass the GED test will earn a Commonwealth Secondary School Diploma.

 Who is eligible to take the GED Tests in Pennsylvania?

 If you are 18 years old or older, you must meet the following criteria to take the GED Tests in Pennsylvania:

 If you are 16 or 17 years of age, you must meet the above criteria and also provide written verification from your school superintendent or principal stating that you are withdrawn from school.
 In addition, you must provide a letter on official letterhead from one of the following:

 No persons under the age of 16 are eligible to take the GED Tests in Pennsylvania.